 London Funders is a membership network for funders in London.
 It has coordinated a joint statement from its members to reassure charities in this time of crisis.
 It has over 100 signatures with funders pledging to be flexible and to stand with the sector.

-London Funders is further coordinating an emergency fund, which has been backed by the Greater London Authority and City Bridge Trust with £2 million to date to support the charity sector in London.
+London Funders is further coordinating the London Community Response Fund, which has been backed by the Greater London Authority and City Bridge Trust with £2 million to date to support the charity sector in London.
+Wave 1 of funding is grants of up to £5,000.
+The first 100 grantees have been allocated funds.
 To find out more click here.

 National Lottery Community Fund

 National Lottery Community Fund (NLCF) distributes funds to communities across the UK.
 The NLCF support on behalf of the govt opens on Friday at 10am.
 This fund will distribute £200million, and be aimed at small to medium organisations in England.
 The funds objectives are:

 - To increase community support to vulnerable people affected by Covid-19